Fiserv/mobile-payments-ios/docs/ui_components.md

 Credit Card Details is handled through two UI components.
 The `CreditCardDetailsModal`, for a modal, modular display that can easily slot anywhere its needed, and the `CreditCardDetailsView` for embedding the UI directly into the host UI.

 #### Modal
 `CreditCardDetailsModal` is a self-contained modal UI widget designed to be a quick and easy way to slot `CreditCardDetailsView` into nearly any UI design.
-It is a bottom sheet that slides up from the bottom and will need to be presented as a full screen cover.
+It is a bottom sheet that slides up from the bottom and will need to be presented as a sheet.

 #### SwiftUI
 ```